-You can take your Genotropin or Genotropin GoQuick (Somatropin) out of the refrigerator half an hour before your injection.
+You can take your Genotropin GoQuick (somatropin) out of the refrigerator half an hour before your injection.
 This lets it warm up slightly and can make your injections more comfortable.

-The solution is prepared by screwing the reconstitution device or injection device (Genotropin Pen) together so that the solvent will be mixed with the powder in the two-chamber cartridge.
 The GoQuick pre-filled pen contains the two-chamber cartridge that has both the growth hormone and the dissolving liquid in it.
 The growth hormone and the dissolving liquid are mixed together by twisting the cartridge holder (see the detailed steps in the Instructions for Use).
 A separate device is not needed.